The following statement is going to be blasphemy to some of you. The best way to cook baby back ribs is on a rotisserie*.

 ***I also love barbecued ribs, cooked low and slow.
 That is, when they're spare ribs.
 I think baby backs come out better on the rotisserie - they're a little too lean to cook low and slow; the higher heat on the rotisserie crisps them up before the meat dries out.

 - Grill with Rotisserie attachment (I used a Weber Summit 650 with an infrared rotisserie burner.
 Here it is.)

 - Aluminum foil drip pan (9"x11", or whatever fits your grill)

 - 1 slab baby back ribs

-- 1 tsp smoked Spanish paprika (or sweet paprika)
+- 1 teaspoon smoked Spanish paprika (or sweet paprika)

 1. Prep the ribs: Remove the membrane on the bone side of the rib.
 Loosen it by running a butter knife between it and one of the bones on the end of the rib, then pull it off.
-Sprinkle each side of each rack with 1 tsp kosher salt, 1/2 tsp of herbes de provence, and 1/2 tsp Spanish paprika.
+Sprinkle each side of each rack with 1 teaspoon kosher salt, ½ teaspoon of herbes de provence, and ½ teaspoon Spanish paprika.
 Let rest at least one hour, and up to 48 hours (keep in the refrigerator if resting for over a couple of hours).

 2. Skewer the ribs:Every three bones, poke a hole in the middle of the meat (between the bones) with a paring knife.
 Then, weave the ribs onto the skewer through the holes.

 3. Prepare the grill: Set your grill up for rotisserie cooking at indirect medium heat.
 For my Weber Summit, this means turning the two outer burners (burners 1 and 6) to medium, and turning the infrared burner to medium.
 I want an internal grill temperature of 325*F to 350*F. Then I put my drip pan in the middle, over the unlit burners.
 (See here for more rotisserie setup details.)